Rodrigues-Royston/Multi-timescale-Trajectory-Prediction-for-Abnormal-Human-Activity-Detection/README.md

 ![GitHub Logo](Image_Abnormal.PNG)

 Codes will be released soon.
-Feel free to contact me for queries regarding this work.
-My email id is royston.rodrigues@protonmail.com
+Feel free to contact me on my email royston.rodrigues@protonmail.com for queries regarding this work.